 A diet is everything that is required to keep the body and mind of your dog healthy.
 Being a large breed, Newfoundland dogs need a nutritious diet that will meet all its requirements.
 For this purpose, get high-quality dog food either manufactured commercially or prepared at home according to a veterinarian’s approval.

 The amount and quantity of the meals in the diet depends on the size and age of the Newfoundland dog.
-Moreover, some dogs are prone to gain weight, so the owner should be careful about their calorie consumption and weight level.
+Moreover, some dogs are prone to gain weight, so the owner should be careful about their calorie consumption and use organic dog food.

 Rewarding your dog with a treat in a training session is excellent, but over-treating can be dangerous.
 It causes obesity, so it should be fed in a limited amount.